Unimed vs Orbit Protect Parent Boost Visa Health Insurance

 Immigration New Zealand demands solid private health cover for visa approval and ongoing compliance.
 The two most popular New Zealand based options available for applicants to consider are:

-They were both designed to meet visa requirements, but they serve different needs.
+They were both designed to meet visa requirements.

 This side-by-side breakdown helps you choose the right insurance for your situation - whether you want comprehensive healthcare access or solid emergency cover with strong repatriation benefits.

-Remember that you don't have to buy a New Zeland based policy, you just need to prove you have insurance that meets Immigration NZ requirements.
+Remember that you don't have to buy a New Zealand based policy, you just need to prove you have insurance that meets Immigration NZ requirements.

 Why You Need Insurance for the Parent Boost Visa